Toni Milanović: Career and biography

 On November 24, 2012, Milanović won Souboj Titánů, a four-man tournament under K-1 rules in Plzeň, Czech Republic.
 In the semifinals, Jan Tůma was two times in knockdown.
 In the final, Keclik also suffered knockdown and Milanović he took deserved victory over David Keclik.
 He was awarded King of the titans title as the best fighter on the tournament, who was invited only one day before it happened.

 On December 9, 2012, he was scheduled to fight the best Serbian kickboxer Nenad Pagonis on Supreme Fighting Championship organisation, but the opponent withdrew from the fight due to injury.
 However he faced much heavier Serbian fighter Dragan Jovanović; he weighed 104 kg and Milanović around 94 kg.
 Jovanović was gold medalist in W.A.K.O.
 European Championships in Ankara, Turkey 2012.
 Milanović won the fight by unanimous judges' decision.
 The fight was held in Supreme FC organisation.

-He faced Jason Wilnis in a super fight at K-1 World Grand Prix 2012 Final in Zagreb, Croatia on March 15, 2013, in the -85 kg category.
+He faced Jason Wilnis in a super fight at K-1 World Grand Prix FINAL in Zagreb on March 15, 2013, in the -85 kg category.
 Before the fight he said: "May plan is to prove in the near future that I'm the best fighter in the world in this weight class".
 At official weigh-ins, Milanović weighed 84.8 kg.
 However, he lost the fight in the first round.

 He took a unanimous decision victory over Ibrahim El Bouni at Final Fight Championship 3: Jurković vs. Cătinaș in Split on April 19, 2013.